tpluscode/rdf-ns-builders/README.md

 const schemaPerson: NamedNode = schema.Person
 ```

-### Strict builder
+### Loose builder

-The namespace builders exported from the main module allow arbitrary term, even if they do not exist in the vocabulary.
-Alternatively, strict builders can be imported which will report compiler errors if a term name is incorrect, such as to prevent typos.
+The namespace builders exported from the main module allow arbitrary term but in TypeScript, an error will be shown if they do not exist in the vocabulary.
+Alternatively, loonse builders can be imported which will ignore terms from outside the vocabulary.

 ```
-import { schema } from '@tpluscode/rdf-ns-builders/strict'
+import { schema } from '@tpluscode/rdf-ns-builders/loose'
 import { NamedNode } from '@rdfjs/types'

-// will show error
+// will not show error
 const schemaPerson: NamedNode = schema.Persona
 ```